rishiba/doc_linux_kernel_workbook/doc/04_exporting_symbols.rst

 Introduction
 ============

-Genrally the modules will never live alone.
-We need to divide the code into multiple modules for better organization and readlibilty as well as we need to use the APIs or functionality which is available in other modules or the functions which are made available to us by the Linux Kernel.
+Generally the modules will never live alone.
+We need to divide the code into multiple modules for better organization and readability as well as we need to use the APIs or functionality which is available in other modules or the functions which are made available to us by the Linux Kernel.